mrwolfjunior/TrigPLC/README.md

 For further information about freertos library please check [FreeRTOS website](https://www.freertos.org/)

+# Instructions

+1. Clone the repo
+2. Create a new project on PlatformIO and add the repo folder
+3. Customize TrigPLC/src/config.h
+5. Build and flash the board

+Please make sure to adjust properly the stack size for each task.

 # Notes

 If you intend to modify the FreeRTOS tasks make sure to adjust properly the stack size for each task.